 Smart Home Products Take Over CES 2015

 Soon, online mortgage lenders, low interest home loans, and low rate mortgages may be ultimately looking at a different market altogether.
-Over the next few years, experts expect smart home products and smart homes to rapidly rise in popularity — ultimately revolutionizing the housing industry.
+Over the next few years, Mortgage brother in Chattanooga experts expect smart home products and smart homes to rapidly rise in popularity — ultimately revolutionizing the housing industry.

 The most recent Consumer Electronics Show (CES) showcased several inventions, all combining household appliances, amenities, and security with digital controls and the Web.
 One proposed smart home system, for example, automatically detects when residents enter and leave their homes and turns lights on and off, accordingly.
 The same system also warns consumers when smoke detectors or carbon monoxide detectors are going off and can even help users monitor household water use and detect leaks.

 How Much Do Smart Homes Cost?